-This command adds one or more processes to an existing cluster, these being specified using a $process_host_list$ whose format is the same as that used with the create cluster command (see Section 3.4.1, "The create cluster Command").
+This command adds one or more processes to an existing cluster, these being specified using a process\host\list whose format is the same as that used with the create cluster command.
 Any hosts referenced in the list must be members of the site to which the cluster belongs.
+In MySQL Cluster Manager 1.2.1 and later, all hosts must be resolvable (Bug #15870901).

-Any new processes added by this command must be started explicitly using start process --added (see Section 3.8.2, "The start process Command").
+Any new processes added by this command must be started explicitly using start process -- added.